 Much will be made about the connection of “The Scary of Sixty-First” to “Eyes Wide Shut.”
 But the movie that more closely touches its urbane blend of erotics, affable female friendship, and a search for answers in a world with so many puzzling questions is really “Celine and Julie Go Boating,” Jacques Rivette’s quasi two-hander about a pair of young French women caught up in the need to narrativize the discordant strands of their lives.
 “Go Boating” in French is an expression that means something akin to “being taken for a ride.”
 And in “The Scary of Sixty-First,” Nekrasova takes us on one that’s thrilling and unforgettable.
 Where will she take us next?

-“The Scary of Sixty-First” premiered at the Berlin Film Festival.
-It is currently seeking distribution.
+“The Scary of Sixty-First” premiered at the 2021 Berlin Film Festival.